tmidi/tmidi.github.io/content/post/Clear-content-of-multiple-files-at-once.md

   </code>
 </pre>
 ##### Explanation:
-This will empty the content of all files in /var/log/, concatenate /dev/null (/dev/null is a special filesystem object that hides the output) to each item.
+This will empty the content of all files in /var/log/, concatenate /dev/null (/dev/null is a special file system object that hides the output) to each item.

 ### References: